adriantich/DnoisE/README.md

 __*INPUT FILES (--csv_input|--fasta_input|--fastq_input|-n|-q|-p)*__

-Input files can be in either .csv, .fasta and .fastq format.
-This can be specified using *-f* parameter set as T as default meaning that input file is in .fasta format. **All sequences are supposed to be aligned specially when applying entropy correction.**
+Input files can be in either .csv, .fas and .fastq format.
+This can be specified using *-f* parameter set as T as default meaning that input file is in fasta format. **All sequences are supposed to be aligned, especially when applying entropy correction.**

 Different pipelines use different names for the number of reads (size/count/reads...).
 This can be specified using parameter *-n* followed by a string with the name (for instance: -n size, default).
-Sequence name can also be specified using *-q* parameter (sequence/seq...)(*-q* sequence, default)
+Sequence name can also be specified using *-q* parameter (sequence/seq...) (e.g. *-q* sequence, default)

 If input is a fasta file, id (first qualifier) and size must be separated by ";".
 In version 1.0.2 the ";" after the size flag is optional.
 Any other qualifiers will be ignored.